burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Typedef names
 * Enum constants

   Therefore, `struct n{}; typedef double n;` is correct in C but not in C++.
-However, there is one exception described next.
+However, there is one exception, which is described next.

 7. Although for C++ type tag names (for `struct`, `union`, `enum`) are implicitly declared using `typedef`, they can still be hidden by variables in the same scope `S S;`.

-8. C99 has pointer qualifier `restrict`, which is not in the official specification of C++98/03/ and is supported by C++ compilers typically as `__restrict` or `__restrict__` extension universally.
+8. C99 has the pointer qualifier `restrict`, which is not in the official specification of C++98/03/ and is supported by C++ compilers typically as `__restrict` or `__restrict__` extension universally.

 9. Support of **flexible array type** array.
-In C99 such a concept is defined in (ISO/IEEC 9899 C99, 6.7.2.1).
+In C99, such a concept is defined in (ISO/IEEC 9899 C99, 6.7.2.1).
 Essentially it's the situation when the last element of a structure has an incomplete array type.
     ```cpp
     struct s {
       int n;